 If you are in a registered pension plan with your employer and leave that company, or if you are laid off, your pension will be transferred into a Locked-In Retirement Account (LIRA).
 Locked-In Retirement Accounts are sometimes referred to as the more appropriate name of Locked-In Retirement Savings Plans (LRSP).

-LIRAs are similar to an RRSP, but as the name suggests, are locked-in until retirement.
-Once the plan is converted to a Locked-In Retirement Account, you cannot make further contributions to it.
+Once a plan is converted to a Locked-In Retirement Account, you cannot make further contributions to it.
 You are not allowed to make withdrawals from the account.
 Unlike the “regular” RRSP, which allows for withdrawals, you cannot take money out of a locked-in account.
-Instead, you are required to convert your LIRA into another type off account that can provide you with the income you need in retirement.
+Instead, you are required to convert your LIRA into another type of account that can provide you with the income you need in retirement.

 Once you reach retirement or turn 71 you are required to convert your LIRA to either a life annuity, Life Income Fund (LIF), Locked-In Retirement Income Fund (LRIF) or a Prescribed Registered Retirement Income Fund (PRRIF).
 Here is a quick look at these options: